Divyn/amm-flow-toxicity-alpha-engine/README.md

 ### 2. Configure Credentials

 Copy `config_sample.py` to `config.py` and fill in your Bitquery credentials, this will be provided by their team.
+For docs on the streams, read more [here](https://docs.bitquery.io/docs/streams/kafka-streaming-concepts/)

 ```python
 eth_username = "your_username"